COCO-Inpaint: A Benchmark for Detecting and Localizing Inpainting-Based Image Manipulations: Introduction

 \section{Introduction}

-With the rapid development of generative methods~\cite{GAN,DDPM,DDIM,Inpaint-Anything_2023,Uni-paint_2023,Locate_2024,Subject-Driven_2024,DreamMix_2024,Zero-shot-Edit_2024, BrushNet_2024, PowerPaint_2024, SmartBrush_2023}, image generation has achieved remarkable progress in recent years.
+With the rapid development of generative methods~\cite{BrushNet_2024, PowerPaint_2024}, image generation has achieved remarkable progress in recent years.
 Image inpainting, as a fundamental task in image generation, aims to fill in the missing regions of an image with plausible content.
-It has been widely used in image editing~\cite{Pix2Pix_2023,perez2023poisson,Imagic_2023, Zero-shot-Edit_2024,Dreaminpainter_2023, Null-text-inversion_2023}, object removal~\cite{kumari2023ablating,Magicremover_2023, LaMa_2022,Inst-inpaint_2023}.
-The ease of operation, visual naturalness, and compelling results of inpainting methods make them a double-edged sword: empowering users with intuitive and powerful tools, their misuse can lead to manipulatedered images that raise concerns over digital integrity and information security.
-This calls for the urgent development of effective approaches to detect manipulated images and identify the manipulated regions.
+However, inpainting methods present a double-edged sword: while their operational simplicity and impressive results empower users with intuitive editing capabilities, these very advantages also raise significant concerns regarding digital integrity and information security when misused.
+This urgently demands effective methods to detect and localize inpainting manipulations.